BCYF Snap Shot Photography Program

 This summer employment program introduces participants to all aspects of photography.
 Led by a professional photographer the program includes:

-- weekly personal development workshops led by John Hancock, and
+- personal development workshops led by John Hancock, and

-- the responsibility of serving as a “staff photographer” at various programs and events for Boston Centers for Youth & Families.
+- the responsibility of serving as a “staff photographer” for Boston Centers for Youth & Families.

 How to apply

 All interested applicants must complete the Snap Shot application.